Graduate Student Resources

 Doctoral Candidacy

-Admission to Candidacy Requirement/Checklist
+Admission to Candidacy Checklist

-• Overall graduate GPA of at least a 3.00.
+• Overall graduate GPA of at least 3.00.
 An unofficial transcript must be submitted with the Admission to Doctoral Candidacy form to verify the student's GPA.

-The Graduate Support Office will process the form ensuring that all points on the Requirement/checklist have been met before obtaining the Associate Dean for Graduate Education's signature.
-Once signed by the Associate Dean for Graduate Education, the Admission for Doctoral Candidacy form will be submitted to the Office of Graduate Studies for processing and approval.
+The Graduate Support Office will review the Admission to Candidacy form, ensuring that all program requirements have been met, before obtaining the COEDU Associate Dean's signature.
+Once signed by the Associate Dean, the form will be submitted to the Office of Graduate Studies for processing and approval.
+If the Admission to Candidacy form is approved by Graduate Studies, it will be forwarded to the University Registrar’s Office, and the student’s record will be updated to reflect their status as a Doctoral Candidate.